Cepro912/Joe-DNAI/README.md

-- 👋 Hi, I’m @Cepro912
+- 👋 Hi, I’m @Cepro912 founder of @DEFNOISE-AI
-- 👀 I’m interested in trading
+- 👀 I’m interested in everythings that stimulates me.
-- 🌱 I’m currently learning to create an LSTM PSO EMD trading bot
-- 💞️ I’m looking to collaborate on this project
-- 📫 @0xwaverider on Discord

 <!---